cormullion/juliamonomaster/website/faq.md

 ## ‘I don’t like it as much as ``$(my_favourite_font)``’

 **That’s not a question!** But I know what you mean.
 Choice of work environment (editor, font, colour scheme, background music, preferred beverage, etc.) is very much a personal thing, and over the hours, days, and weeks that you work with your particular setup, you’ll grow accustomed to it, and unfamiliar work environments will look unappealing or even ugly.
 You’d probably need to try any alternatives for a while before you get more accustomed to them.
-Fortunately, you don’t have to try [Comic Code](https://www.myfonts.com/fonts/tabular-type-foundry/comic-code/), the [Kakoune editor](http://kakoune.org), the music of [Autechre](http://autechre.ws/), [Durian tea](https://www.tealeaves.com/products/durian), or anything else that’s new and unfamiliar; just stick to your current favourites!

 ## ‘How can I use the web fonts?’

-Find the relevant CSS file, and add a link to the WOFF2 stored on the server.
+Find the relevant CSS file, and add a link to a WOFF2 file stored on a server.

 Option 1 (using the [jsdelivr](https://cdn.jsdelivr.net) content delivery network):